abhishek-1131/Keep-It-Cool/README.md

 <img src='images/homepage.PNG' width=100% height=50%/>

 ## Climate change impact visualizer
-Keep it cool is visualization tool that maps NASA's GISTEMP data on a WebGL based globe, and displays the impact of climate change on global mean temperature over the past century.<br/>
+Keep it cool is visualization tool that maps NASA's GISTEMP data on a WebGL based globe, and displays the impact of climate change on global mean temperature over the past century.
+This visualization work was inspired by the work done by Chrome Experiments (WebGL) and people like Aodhan Sweeney, Yoshua Bengio and many others' work in visualizing climate change.<br/>
 Red/orange spikes = higher global temperatures than average (anomalies)<br/>
 Blue/purple spikes = lower global temperatures than average <br/>
 ### 1910s